iNavFlight/inav/docs/VTOL.md

 ![Alt text](Screenshots/mixerprofile_fw_mixer.png)

 3. **Switch to Another Mixer Profile with PID Profile:**
-   - In the CLI, switch to another mixer_profile along with the appropriate pid_profile:
+   - In the CLI, switch to another mixer_profile along with the appropriate pid_profile.
+You can also switch mixer_profile/pid_profile through gui if with aforementioned presets loaded.
      ```
      mixer_profile 2
      set mixer_pid_profile_linking = ON